The African fat-tailed gecko is a reptile we recommend all the time. They’re peaceful, easy to care for, and look great!

 Table of Contents

-While they may not be as popular as other gecko species, these lizards are extensively bred in captivity.
+While they may not be as popular as other gecko species, these good pet lizards are extensively bred in captivity.
 As a result, they’re readily available and affordably priced.

 These geckos are native to arid environments throughout West Africa.
 Many reside along river edges or savannah lands stretching from Cameroon to Senegal.